kiwi0fruit/knitty/knitty.md

 ## 1.6 Markdown in code cells mode

 Code cell can be in markdown as well.
-It's the `md` language.
+It's the `markdown` or `md` language.
 You can use them to define Knitty metadata.

 ## 1.7 Example python file in code cells mode